diffix/pg_diffix/README.md

 $ make
 ```

-You should have the `postgresql-server-dev-x` package installed if you have postgres version `x`.
+You should already have the `postgresql-server-dev-x` package installed if you have postgres version `x`.
 If not, you must install it in order to compile the source.

 The compiled extension is installed with: